 Pauline Schindler's former home on Kings Road in West Hollywood was restored throughout the 1980s to return the redwood, glass, and concrete residence to its condition upon completion in June 1922.
 The house's flattening of traditional hierarchies, slab-tilt construction technique, open floor plan, and elimination of the distinction between indoor and outdoor space introduced an entirely new vocabulary to regional architecture, though its design was also heavily influenced by the activity that would come to define the site.
 A "cooperative dwelling for two young couples," the Kings Road House would become a center for radical political organizing and arts throughout the 1920s, frequented by avant-garde composers and performers alongside activists and attorneys for progressive causes.
 More than anything, it was a headquarters for the spirit of experimentation intrinsic to modern architecture, music, and their overlaps with leftist thought.18

-Conventional practices notwithstanding, the MAK Center actively has tried to disassociate from the notion of the historic house museum, precisely because of the standoffish navel-gazing tendencies observed in too many such organizations across the country.
+Conventions notwithstanding, the MAK Center actively has tried to disassociate from the notion of the historic house museum, precisely because of the standoffish navel-gazing tendencies observed in too many such organizations across the country.
 The goal has been that Schindler's house holds on as a place in the world of today for connecting with contemporary concepts and conflicts, not a time capsule with docents in period dress.
-Program participants have discussed everything from photography to migration stories to critical theory to social and spatial practices to prison abolition to criticism of the Japanese government's response to the rebuilding of the Fukushima area after the Tōhoku tsunami to countless other topics including, discernibly, modernist architecture around the world.19
+Program participants have discussed everything from photography to migration stories to critical theory to social and spatial practices to prison abolition to the rebuilding of the Fukushima area after the Tōhoku tsunami to countless other topics including, discernibly, modernist architecture around the world.19

 The program has "thought globally," if you will, but looking back I ruminate on the ways it has "acted locally."
 While many of the projects and topics have originated from various contemporary art and architecture discourses that naturally overlap with Angelenos' concerns, there indeed have been efforts to relate the historic place with immediate community dialogues.
-In 2003, the MAK Center openly criticized the plans for Lorcan O'Herlihy Architects' Habitat 825 condominiums next door, a luxury development encroaching upon the house and masquerading as a solution for a densifying city.
+In 2003, the MAK Center openly criticized the plans for Lorcan O'Herlihy Architects' Habitat 825 next door, luxury condominiums masquerading as progressive solutions for a densifying city.
 How Many Billboards?
 Art In Stead in 2010 joined Kings Road with twenty-one different zones around central L.A., in part to highlight the dominance of advertising in the built environment.
 The 2011 exhibition Sympathetic Seeing: Esther McCoy and the Heart of American Modernist Architecture and Design told the exact story above about the demolition of the Dodge House and its ripple effects for preservation on the street and in the region.

 Yet the MAK Center never touched upon the unfair eviction in 2013 of Irv's Burgers one block north on Santa Monica Boulevard, which shuttered a neighborhood icon.
 Built circa 1946, the walk-up food stand once was one of hundreds of quick dining options found across the Southland in the pre-McDonald's era.
 First operating as Queen's Burgers, the prototypical roadside shack was taken over by Irv Gendis in 1970 and then operated by the much-adored Susan Hong since 2000, withstanding waves of neighborhood change to end up one of the last Route 66–era businesses on this stretch of the Mother Road.